 I’d love to hear how you go with the template or any other ways you encourage clients to pay you on time.

 And I’d love to hear what methods you use to ensure you get paid on time?

-P.s.
-The Australian Government has lots of help for small businesses including around payment demand letters.
+One Final Tip: The Australian Government has lots of help for small businesses including around payment demand letters.
 Here is handy article from business.gov.au for how to write a letter of demand.